BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-The notes for the Silliman Lectures form the basis for Neumann's final book, published posthumously, and also named <i>The Computer and the Brain</i>⁴¹.
+The notes for the Silliman Lectures form the basis for von Neumann's final book, published posthumously, and also named <i>The Computer and the Brain</i>⁴¹.
 </p>

 <p>